How to Create Clear Patterns with Parallel Structure

 • Administration of preventive medications

-In this example, the first three items start with verbs in different tenses (receive, underwent, and monitoring), and the fourth item starts with an abstract noun derived from a verb (administration of).
+In this example, the first three items start with verbs in different tenses (receive, underwent, and monitoring), and the fourth item starts with a nominalization derived from a verb (administration of).
 These different formats will confuse readers.

 To make the list clearer, you could change all items so that they have verbs in the same tense.
 However, in this case, the items in the list could share the same verb (receive).